News in brief, spring 2019

 The panel brought Jackie together with Paul Conroy, the photographer who accompanied Colvin as she reported for the Sunday Times on the plight of besieged civilians; and Chris Martin, the director of Under the Wire.

 The event was hosted by the British Museum with United Nations Cinema (Ciné-ONU) for International Women's Day 2019.
 An audience of around 350 was in attendance.

-Jackie is head of Journalism Studies, chair of the Centre for Freedom of the Media, and UNESCO Chair in Media Freedom, Journalism Safety and the Issue of Impunity.
+Jackie is head of our Department, chair of the Centre for Freedom of the Media, and UNESCO Chair in Media Freedom, Journalism Safety and the Issue of Impunity.